 Contact dermatitis is most likely to develop in adults and typically occurs when the skin comes in contact with some kind of irritant or allergen.
 This contact causes the skin to become burn, itch and become inflamed.
 Irritants could include anything from industrial chemicals to detergents, paints, bleach, wool or allergens such as pollen or animal dander.

 “The severity of eczema can vary from person to person.
-The right treatment for each individual’s eczema depends on the type, location, cause
+The right treatment for each individual’s eczema depends on the type, location, cause, and severity,” says Dr. Wolthoff.
+“There are over the counter treatments (moisturizers, hydrocortisone cream), but a lot of times prescription-strength ointments are necessary to calm down inflamed skin.”

 In the most severe cases, your dermatologist may even recommend an antibiotic, antihistamine or immunosuppressant drug.